Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 GPA Goals by Grade Level

-Students should aim for strong grades throughout high school.
+Students should aim for strong performance across all four years.

 Weighted vs Unweighted GPA